afikmark/playwright-python/Readme.md

 experiment with different args more information can be found [here](https://playwright.dev/python/docs/test-runners#cli-arguments)

-2.To generate an Allure report cd to the test directory and use the following command:
+2.To generate an Allure report use the following command:
  ```sh
    allure serve allure-results
  ```